-Bed bugs are feared by any homeowner, and for good reason.
+Bed bugs are feared by any homeowner and for good reason.
 These tiny insects are more than a nuisance—they will leave bites and rashes on your skin as they feed.
 Getting infested with bed bugs can seem like something out of a nightmare, and infestations must always be handled by a professional.
 In order to protect yourself, your family, and your home from a major problem, it’s important to learn how to recognize the signs & symptoms of bed bugs early.
 If you notice any of the below signs of bed bugs, it’s important to contact our team for an inspection.

 The most obvious sign that you are dealing with bed bugs is the appearance of bed bug bites on your skin.
 These tiny bugs survive off of blood meals and typically feed at night when their target is at rest.
 Upon first glance, their bites appear like other types of insect bites and appear on parts of the body that are exposed while sleeping.
-For some people or in more serious cases, bites can cause the victim to experience itchy hives, rashes, or welts.
+For some people, bites can cause the victim to experience itchy hives, rashes, or welts.
 Bites are often arranged in lines or zigzag patterns on the arms or legs.

 It can be easy to identify a bed bug problem by examining the spots where they’re most commonly found.
-The following things found on the fabric surfaces of beds or furniture may help indicate an infestation:
+The following things found on the fabric surfaces of beds or furniture may be early signs of bed bugs:

 - Red or rusty stains, which result from bed bugs being crushed.